alukosdev/saa/terminology/acronyms.md

 !!!
-The [AWS Documentation Overview](https://aws.amazon.com/documentation-overview/){ target="_blank" } is an excellent reference for identifying and determing the official name of Amazon/AWS services.
+The [AWS Documentation Overview](https://aws.amazon.com/documentation-overview/){ target="_blank" } is an excellent reference for identifying the official name of Amazon/AWS services.
 !!!

 # Acronyms, Abbreviations, and Initialisms